SaladTechnologies/comfyui-api/README.md

 All uploads take a prefix of some kind, not a full path or URL.

 All uploads can be handled synchronously or asynchronously, depending on the `async` field in the upload block of the request body.

-If `async` is `true` or omitted, the server will return a `202 Accepted` response immediately, and the upload will be handled in the background.
+- If `async` is `true` or omitted, the server will return a `202 Accepted` response immediately, and the upload will be handled in the background.
-If `async` is `false`, the server will wait for the upload to complete before returning a `200 OK` response with the uploaded urls in the response body.
+- If `async` is `false`, the server will wait for the upload to complete before returning a `200 OK` response with the uploaded urls in the response body.

+If an upload for a particular url is in progress, a subsequent upload to the same url will abort the first request and take over the upload.
+This is rooted in the assumption that you want the latest version of any particular output.

 ### S3-Compatible Storage